TCPI News Vol. 1, No. 8

 Here are six assumptions to be avoided when launching an e-learning effort.

-4. If it’s out there, they will find it.
+- If its out there, they will find it.

 2. Are You Surviving or Thriving?